Enni Id

-Enni Id (30 January 1904 Padasjoki – 4 April 1992 Padasjoki) was a Finnish self-taught painter.
+Enni Id (30 January 1904 – 4 April 1992) was a Finnish self-taught painter.
 Her art is defined as naïve art.

 Id only began painting at an older age after the death of her husband Edvard Id in 1966.
 Enni Id painted with oil paints, mostly on the hardboard base.
 In her paintings, she depicted traditional rural life, cat themes, and floral arrangements.
 She also painted the interior walls and furniture of her home cottage in Seitniemi, Padasjoki.
 These painting feature cats peeking out in the middle of floral patterns and leaf ornaments.

 Her cabin is preserved and maintained by Kellosalmi-Seitniemi-Virmaila village association.
 The cabin is open for visitors during summertime.

 Art exhibitions

 Id's works were first exhibited at the 1973 Helsinki Art Hall's exhibition of naive art.
 Thanks to the exhibition, she became more widely known and gained visibility.
 Later she participated in group and solo exhibitions in Finland, and also the Nordic Naive Exhibition in Aalborg, Denmark, in 1974.
 She was selected this exhibition with 11 other Finnish artists.

 Id organized solo exhibitions at the Brahe Gallery in Turku (1973) and at the Helsinki Art Point (1975).

 Her works have been featured in several ITE art exhibitions.
 Oulu Museum of Art and Kiasma have her paintings in their museum collections.